 Each year more items are added to the museum, including personal items from the public.
 So there will always be something new to see.

-Russ Freeman Park is a charming place to spend a family day in nature.
+Russ Freeman Park is a charming place to spend a family day in nature or for a picnic with your loved one.
 With different activities on offer from hiking trails, access to Snake River, and an abundance of green space for loads of outdoor activities, you can’t go wrong.